On the Convergence of Jacobian-Free Backpropagation for Optimal Control Problems with Implicit Hamiltonians: Experiments

 \subsection{Comparison in Low- and Moderate-Dimensional Settings}

 We compare several implicit deep learning approaches, including the proposed JFB method, \texttt{CVXPYLayers}~\cite{agrawal2019differentiable}, and traditional automatic differentiation (AD)~\cite{paszke2019pytorch}.
 To ensure a fair comparison, we focus on low- and moderate-dimensional problems, specifically, single-quadrotor and six-quadrotor control tasks, which remain tractable for all methods.
 For all experiments, learning rates were chosen to yield the best empirical performance.
-We used a fixed learning rate of $0.001$ for the single-quadrotor task, and a \texttt{ReduceLROnPlateau} scheduler with initial learning rate $0.01$, decay factor $0.5$, and patience $10$ for the six-quadrotor task.
+Specifically, PyTorch's \texttt{ReduceLROnPlateau} LR scheduler was used with initial learning rate $0.01$, decay factor $0.5$, and patience $10$.

 As shown in Figures~\ref{fig:single_quadrotor} and~\ref{fig:6_quadrotors}, all methods exhibit comparable loss trajectories when measured against training epochs (top left panels).
 However, JFB converges substantially faster when performance is evaluated against wall-clock time (top right panels).
 This efficiency arises from avoiding both the storage of fixed-point iterations required by AD (bottom right) and the per-time-step linear solves required by \texttt{CVXPYLayers}.
-In addition, we visualize the resulting position trajectories for the quadrotor problem in Figure~\ref{fig:quadrotor_trajectories}, which shows that JFB produces trajectories that are qualitatively comparable to those obtained using automatic differentiation and noticably closer to the target than those obtained using \texttt{CVXPYLayers}.
+In addition, we visualize the resulting position trajectories for the quadrotor problem in Figure~\ref{fig:quadrotor_trajectories}, which shows that JFB produces trajectories that are qualitatively comparable to those obtained using automatic differentiation and noticeably closer to the target than those obtained using \texttt{CVXPYLayers}.